GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/workflow_pages/fieldwork.md

 1. Ensure you have correct permissions and permits to collect data and plants
 2. Familiarise yourself with the [GGG protocol](https://protocolexchange.researchsquare.com/article/pex-1905/v1)
-3. Download and print GGG datasheets for recording data - [contact us](contact/) to request the files
+3. Download and print GGG datasheets for recording data - [contact us](/contact/) to request the files
-4. Gather items on the [equiment list](protocol_pages/equipment/)
+4. Gather items on the [equipment list](/protocol_pages/equipment/)

 ### During fieldwork